fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Foo().not_so_secret # => 42
 ```

+Ruby's approach seems the wiser one to me.
+Encapsulation is a Good Idea™, so why shouldn't the language support and encourage it?

+*(By the way, Ruby's approach doesn't result in C++/Java-style boilerplate.
+We can generate default getters/setters by placing `attr_accessor :property_name` in the class body, and override them later if need be.)*

 Ruby's pretty!
 --------------

-OK, I'll admit this is ever so slightly subjective.
+OK, I'll admit this one is ever so slightly subjective.
 Having said that, compare this:

 ``` ruby
 class Person